doctomiko/wyrmgpt/docs/Not_Done_Yet.md

 ## 1. Live web retrieval is not actually part of the active RAG pipeline

+**UPDATED 3/26**: Tooling supports "web.ingest" and "web.search" both of which can be fed into context.
+RAG framework does not automatically burn Brave Search API tokens.

 The design docs talk about web as a first-class retrieval source.

 The live code does not currently wire web search into normal context retrieval.